Canadian hardcore punk: Montreal

-Akuma is a punk band from Quebec formed in 1998 from the ashes of Banlieue Rouge.
+Akuma is a punk band from Quebec formed in 1998 by former members of Banlieue Rouge.
 It is one of the few bands with bilingual (French/English) lyrics.
 The original line-up comprised Safwan (guitar and vocals), Simon (bass and background vocals), Sylva (drums), and Mark (guitar, background vocals).
 It was this line-up which created the group's first album, 100 Démons, released in March 2001 by Yakuza Productions.
 Their first album was distributed through traditional means, and the band decided to distribute their second album, Subversion (released 2004 by Pavillon Noir), directly to their fans through their website.
 At concerts, they claimed the idea was to avoid middlemen.

 Genetic Control is a Canadian hardcore punk band from Montreal, whose "First Impressions" single is a sought-after item for punk record collectors.
 They existed from 1983 to 1986, and then reunited in 1998.
 They played with many bands such as the Dead Kennedys, Charged GBH and Suicidal Tendencies.
 They were also known for the comical disguises they wore on stage during the band's performances.

 Humanifesto is a hardcore punk music group from Montreal.
 Formed in the summer of 2004, the band wrote and recorded their first album, A Declaration Of Intent with the help of The Sainte Catherines' Rich Bouthillier filling in on drums, and their guitarist Marc-Andre Beaudet behind the mixing console.
 Over the next few years, the band would perform over 100 shows in the Eastern Canadian area, sharing the stage with notable acts including Propagandhi, Strike Anywhere, The Video Dead, Chixdiggit and Hostage Life.
 In the summer of 2006, the band returned into the studio to record a new EP, entitled Don't Eat Meat.

 The Sainte Catherines are a six-piece punk-rock band who formed in Montreal in 1999.
 The group's name comes from Rue Sainte-Catherine, one of Montreal's main streets.
 Their third record, The Art of Arrogance was released on local label Dare to Care Records in 2003 and on the German label Yo-Yo Records.
 In 2006, the band released its fourth LP, titled Dancing for Decadence.
 The album was released in the United States by Fat Wreck Chords.
 The Sainte Catherines are the first band from Quebec to be signed to Fat Wreck.
 In August 2006, The Sainte Catherines played their 500th show.
 They also released split 7-inch records with Fifth Hour Hero and Whiskey Sunday.
 In 2008, The Sainte Catherines won a GAMIQ Award for punk album of the year.
 They disbanded in April 2012 after their farewell tour with The Hunters.